Clip Strips

 WATCH videos and PLAY online games at the Consonants That Vary tutorial at Wakelet.
 Some online games require flash, which is no longer supported after 12/31/2020.
 Learn more at The End of Flash.

 Letter S is covered in Consonants that vary (IV.c) in the Phonics Pow Toolkit with a worksheet and gameboard.
+The letter C sometimes makes the sound of /s/: see c before e will often soft /s/ be.
+There is an online word sort with Silent e words with soft c, s=/s/ or /z/ & z=/z/.
 Learn how to get a free set of word sort games that includes the two sounds of s.
 A free word sort game for the letter S is available at the Super Tutor Tools store at Teachers Pay Teachers.

 Word Sort Games